getkevin/kevin-php/README.md

 > - `error` - Defines return type of error data.
 Possible values are: `array` - returns an array on error, `exception` - throws an exception on error, default value is `exception`.
 >
 > - `version` - Selects API versions to use.
 Default value is `0.3`.
 Possible values are `0.1`, `0.2` or `0.3`.
+>
+> - `lang` - a two-letter lowercase language code defined in ISO 639-1 standart.
+Sets the language of the frame page.

 ### 1. Authentication